 Young people, immigrants, and foreign investors are still fuelling the demand, while older generation stays longer in their homes.

 The province imposed a freeze on urban boundary expansions, which means that land prices are bound to increase.
 Increased land values lead to an increase in property prices.
 Increases in single family development charges in the City of Toronto will increase the cost of newly constructed housing, which is already suffering from the higher materials and energy costs.
 New Toronto Land Transfer Tax was introduced in 2009, and Harmonized Sales Tax came into effect in July of 2012.
 The later does not have a great impact on purchases of resale homes, other than adding to the closing costs, but will be felt by buyers of new construction.

-Real estate remains a sound investment.
-In the last 18 years, since the end of March 1996 (the lowest point in the recent years) the average value of a house in Toronto rose by approximately 164 percent.
-In contrast, the increase in average house price in just 5 years between 1984 and 1989 was an astonishing 175 percent.
+In the last 18 years, since 1996 (the lowest point in the recent years) the average value of a house in Toronto rose by approximately 186 percent.
+For comparison, the increase in average house price in just 5 years between 1984 and 1989 was 175 percent.
 Houses were often re-sold several times, each time selling for a higher price.
 Such frenzied market had to burn itself out.
-If we take into account inflation, average house prices increased only 18.2% from the 1989 level.
+If we take into account inflation, average house prices increased only 25.6% from the 1989 level.

 As you may see on the graph, during this time span there were two significant 'spikes' in house prices, and three 'dips'.
 Red line denotes the trend.
 Each time the average prices rose above the trend line a 'correction' ensued.
 We can see that correction on the graph below as a result of late 2008 and early 2009 market conditions.
 The rate of price gains since 2008 is a bit lower that the one which led to the 1974 correction, and that correction was significantly milder than the 'bubble burst' of 1989, but led to a 10-year period of stable prices, especially when these prices were corrected for inflation.